-I’d also seen some amazing makeup looks on YouTube with the palette.
+I’d also seen some amazing makeup looks on YouTube with this palette.
 They weren’t ones I’d normally do on myself, so I thought purchasing the Boss Mood Palette would allow me to try out some bright and fun new looks.

 But how would it perform?

 Morphe is known for its incredible and cheap palettes, but that doesn’t necessarily mean that every palette, or eyeshadow, will be amazing.
 If you’d like to hear whether the Boss Mood Palette is a worthy investment, keep on reading.